wordwizai/word-wiz-ai/README.md

 ## 🚀 Features

-- 📚 **Reading Practice Sentences** — Age-appropriate AI-generated sentences for early literacy practice.
+- 📚 **Reading Practice Sentences** — Decodable sentences for early literacy practice.
-- 🎤 **Phoneme-Level Audio Feedback** — Provides detailed feedback on pronunciation to help children improve their reading skills.
+- 🎤 **Phoneme-Level Audio Feedback** — Provides feedback on pronunciation to help children improve their reading skills.
 - 🤖 **AI/NLP Powered** — Uses natural language processing and AI models to generate meaningful, varied sentences tailored for learning.
 - 🌟 **Engaging & Interactive** — Designed to make reading practice enjoyable and motivating for children.
-- 🌐 **Web-Based** — Accessible from any modern browser, making it easy for families and educators to use.
+- 🌐 **Web-Based** — Accessible from any browser (once deployed), making it easy for families and educators to use.

 ---